moatboy/moatboy.github.io/docs/MCO.md

 Moody's financial performance has been consistently strong, with high margins and returns on invested capital (ROIC).

 {: .highlight }
-* **Margins:** The company's operating margin (adjusted) hovers around 44%, significantly higher than the average for most industries.{: .highlight }
+* **Margins:** The company's operating margin (adjusted) hovers around 44%, significantly higher than the average for most industries.
+{: .highlight }
 * **ROIC:** The company's ROIC (adjusted) has remained consistently above its cost of capital, indicating value creation.
-In 2022, Moody's ROIC was ~13%, well above its cost of capital, estimated at 9.2%.{: .warning }
+In 2022, Moody's ROIC was ~13%, well above its cost of capital, estimated at 9.2%.
+{: .warning }
 * **Revenue Growth:**  Revenue growth has been steady, reflecting the overall growth of the credit markets.
 In recent years, MCO has increasingly relied on acquisitions for growth, a potential concern.

 **Moat Analysis and Rating Justification**

 Moody's enjoys a wide moat derived from several sources: